isaacfkessler/isaacfkessler/README.md

 ## Hi,

-My name is Isaac F. Kessler and I'm a devops engineer and bachelor's degree student in Software Engineering.
+My name is Isaac F. Kessler and I'm a DevOps Engineer and bachelor's degree student in Software Engineering.

 I'm passionate about DevOps culture, infrastructure and Software Engineering, from code development to agile delivery in production environments.